jameshaydon/lawvere/README.md

 ## Tutorial

 This is a small tutorial introducing the basics of the Lawvere programming language.
-The full program, along with other examples, is [here](/examples).
+These can all be found in the [example](/examples).

 ### Basic types